-The following of the company's financial instruments have not been valued at fair value: trade debtors, other short-term receivables, other long-term receivables, short-term loans and other short-term liabilities, bonds and other interest bearing liabilities.
+The following of the company's financial instruments have not been valued at fair value: trade debtors, other short-term receivables, other long-term receivables, short-term loans and other short-term liabilities.

 The carrying amount of cash and cash equivalents is approximately equal to fair value, since these instruments have a short term to maturity.
 Similarly, the carrying amount of accounts receivable, other receivables, trade creditors and other short-term liabilities is materially the same as their fair value as they are entered into on ordinary terms and conditions.